FdA Roots and Popular Music

-- Work Related Learning - This module will provide you with the opportunity to explore and develop live performance skills.
+- Work Related Learning 1 - Work Related Learning 1 gives you the opportunity to explore and develop fundamental industry specific employability skills.
 The rehearsal processes are essential aspects of the music industry; therefore, this module develops and refines the necessary skills involved in appropriate preparation for performance and efficient rehearsal.

 - Writing and Arranging Roots and Popular Music - Through exploring creativity and originality, this module will give you the chance to construct musical concepts from existing stimulus and generate stylistically accurate original works.

 - Roots and Popular Music in Context - This module provides the opportunity for you to take a close look at contextual influences and the development of popular music through British and Americana Roots.
 Informed by economical, sociological, political and technological analysis of the first popular music.

 - The Language of Popular Music - Musicians communicate in a universal language which is constantly evolving.
 This module will promote the importance of musical literacy, develop the skills needed to communicate effectively with other musicians and equip you with high functioning music theory skills.

 - Work Related Learning 2